-20 https://webgate.ec.europa.eu/erasmusentrepreneurs/resources/help/Privacy%20Statement%20Erasmus.pdf
+&lt;sup>22 https://webgate.ec.europa.eu/erasmusentrepreneurs/resources/help/Privacy%20Statement%20Erasmus.pdf

-IOs have the possibility of tracking entrepreneurs who submitted their application but did not confirm it by clicking the link in the confirmation message sent to them upon registration (feature 'non completed applications' in the IT Management Tool).
+'non completed applications' in the IT Management Tool).
 Sometimes applicants do not understand that they have to react to this email to complete their application procedure.

 If a person remains in this list for more than a few days, it is good practice that IOs contact him/her by phone or by email to prompt him/her to check his/her inbox.
 The application will then automatically be moved to the follow-up list for monitoring and approval purposes.
-Also, if an IO receives a call from an entrepreneur, who claims he/she has submitted his/her application but the IO doesn't find it in the inbox, the IO has the possibility of checking this list of non-completed applications.
+Also, if an IO receives a call from an entrepreneur, who claims he/she has submitted his/her application but the IO doesn't find it in the inbox, the IO has the possibility of checking this list of noncompleted applications.